grapa-dev/grapa/docs-src/docs/type/array.md

 {"err":-1}
 ```

-There isn't currently built in support for searching for an $ARRAY or $GOBJ item within an $ARRAY.
+There isn't currently built in support for searching for an $LIST or $GOBJ item within an $LIST.
 Currently, this would require an itterator to scan and compare, or the use of a hash of the contents as a key.

 ### Mathematical Operations